Copyright Zen☆Ren 2020 - Theme by ThemeinProgress

-Disclaimer: the Sun sign is a much-celebrated yet oversimplified astrological element, usually given more significance than it deserves.
-Remember – you are a whole soup of planets!
+The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
+Remember – the Sun is just one planet in your star-soup.

-From the belly of a long, strange dream, you suddenly awaken.
+From the belly of a long, strange dream, you awaken.
 The earth is cold and night yet all around.
-You crawl to the shore anxiously, and the water falls away.
-Step by step, up and out of the darkness.
+You crawl to the shore.
+Step by step, dark water falls away.
 Ahead looms the mountain.
-Breathing deeply, you climb effortlessly and without hesitation.
-You climb for what feels like only a moment, but then you are there, at the top.
-Your eyes open at last.
-The sun, blood red, is rising beyond the jagged peaks.
-You are the first to receive its light, and the only.
-Tears and screams and worship become one, and you kneel before the gong.
-Your body quakes with the earth as it splits, and into her fires you fall, but not fast enough.
+You climb effortlessly and without hesitation.
+Your eyes open to the blood red sun, rising over jagged peaks.
+You kneel before the gong, body quaking with the earth as she splits, and into her fires you fall.

-Welcome to the very beginning of the the zodiac wheel, where crimson flames lick inner shores.
+Welcome to the crimson mesa, where bright flames lick inner shores.
 If Pisces is the last breath, Aries is the first.
-Aries season marks the spring equinox every year.
+Aries season begins with the spring equinox.
 This cycle represents, categorically, the turning of the earth toward all that is new.

-Change and endings during the Pisces cycle start to make sense.
+Here we are now, the first stop on the zodiac wheel, burning orgiastically in springtime’s lusty blaze.
+Change and endings during the Pisces season start to make sense.
 Pen and page touch; planets form.
 Come, let’s lay the groundwork for the year.

 Aries looks at who we are.
-Sometimes this means just sitting with ourselves, and it comes flooding in, the endless parade of thoughts and impulses and aversions and attachments, the parade of Self and what it means to be anything.
-You’ll be moving too, rest assured.
-Aries lives to move, actually.
-Aries embodies the third niyama (Patanjali’s prescribed yogic duties/observances) known as tapas, translated as the heat generated by the body.
-The literal translation of tapas is austerity or discipline – so it is not just heat, but a burning of impurities, a burning which leaves us cleared, ready to commit.
-Specifically, the heat of Aries emanates from the head – yes, the physical head, but also the head as in the ego – where consciousness comes to a head.
+This means sitting with ourselves and watching it all come in, the endless parade of thoughts and impulses and aversions and attachments, the parade of ME and what it means to be me.
+We’ll move too.
+Aries lives to move.
+This archetype embodies the third niyama known as tapas, or heat generated by the body.
+The literal translation of tapas is austerity or discipline – so it is not just heat, but the burning of impurities, a burning which leaves us cleared, ready to commit.
+Specifically, the heat of Aries emanates from the head – yes, the physical head, but also the head as in the ego.

-A scarlet gem smolders in the pineal gland.
+A scarlet gem smolders in the pineal gland, arousing the senses.
 This is the ram’s invincible life-giving power.
-Suffering sizzles in the blaze, columns of sparkling orange smoke arouse the senses.
-Doubt, insecurity and fear have no place here because fire does not reflect, it simply moves.
-See the sun, chasing down an endless night.
-Dance, fill the dark sky with your light!
-Shine so bright you blind the world!
-When you inevitably find yourself up at dawn, get to know Aries with powerful morning breathing exercises like kapalabhati and uddiyana bandha.
-Jump into the day!
-Stand on your head!
-Salute the sun, be a warrior!
-Discover the magic with Aries Yoga.
+Suffering sizzles in columns of sparkling orange smoke.
+Doubt, insecurity and fear evaporate.
+Fire does not reflect, it moves.
+See the sun, chase down this endless night.
+Dance, fill the dark sky with your light.
+Get up at dawn and practice powerful morning breathing exercises like kapalabhati and uddiyana bandha.
+Jump into the day, salute the sun, be a warrior!
+Energize your body with Aries Yoga.